Herbal Safety Seminar

 Lesson 6.
 The Adverse Effects of Common Herbs IV (10 herbs)

 Lesson 7.
-The toxicology of essential oils
+The Toxicology of Essential oils

 Lesson 8.
 The Fragile Patient: Considerations in the Elder patient

 This course was delivered by Paul Bergner at the North American Institute of Medical Herbalism in Boulder, CO in 2010.
-You can see the faculty bios here.